FrancisBanville/ms_interpreting_probabilities/README.md

 of interaction between a given pair of taxa is always equal to or below their probability of regional interaction.

-## The variables used must be explicitly stated
+## Conditional variables must be explicitly stated

 The probability that two taxa $i$ and $j$ interact in a local network $L$ can thus be conditioned on their co-occurrence $X_{i,j,k}$ (or more explicitly on